datstartup/ubuntuopenbox/lessons/m32-install-and-configure-openbox.md

 ### 3. Using **Obmenu** to edit menu:

 Although edit the **menu.xml** text file directly is easy, I can also use a program called **Obmenu** to edit the file using GUI.
-The program is intuitively to use, hope you can manage on your own.
+The program is intuitively to use, and I hope you can manage on your own.

 To install:
 ```